 Creating an empty disk with a large block

 Disks consist of blocks.
-By default, the block size of all new disks is 4 KB.
-You can set block size in the range from 4 KB to 128 KB when creating a disk.
+By default, the block size is 4 KB for all new disks.
+When creating a disk, you can set the block size between 4 KB and 128 KB.

 For network disks, the maximum disk size depends on the block size.
 The size of a newly created disk must be a multiple of 4 MB.
 The possible disk and block sizes are as follows: